 GCC-funded programming includes multi-sectoral Crisis Response Teams to combat violence against sex workers, and an electronic medical records platform to follow and manage health data for highly-mobile, hard-to-track populations, and was already attracting attention of local governments for its ability to serve hard-to-reach populations.

 North Star now serves a key role in minimizing COVID-19 transmission within high-risk demographics, supporting infection prevention and control and health education via the Blue Box facilities, while its cross-border electronic health records system may help monitor the health of frequent high-risk travelers.

 2) Friendship Bangladesh (Bangladesh)

-The system includes community medical aides, satellite clinics and hospital ships to reach people living in complex, remote environments — populations particularly vulnerable to a rapid spread of COVID-19.
+The system includes community medical aides, satellite clinics, and hospital ships to reach people living in complex, remote environments — populations particularly vulnerable to the rapid spread of COVID-19.

 3) Healthy Entrepreneurs Uganda (Uganda)

 Healthy Entrepreneurs’ integrated, end-to-end supply chain business involves a network of trained micro-entrepreneurs delivering affordable, reliable health products and services to rural women and children.
 Transitioning to scale with GCC support, the system offers soap, sanitizer, disinfectant, fever-reducing medications, and other goods essential for containing COVID-19.
 IT is operating in Uganda, Kenya, and Tanzania, and expanding into other African countries.

 A telemedicine platform facilitated by the organization allows for remote triage, risk assessment, and referrals for last-mile populations / self-isolated homes.
 It will also promote COVID-19-related knowledge and awareness, preventing rumors and misinformation.

 4) Karma Primary Healthcare Services Private Ltd. (India)